 |Parallel Visions: Sculpture and Installation from the IMMA Collection|

-The work of Stephan Balkenhol, Lynda Benglis, Louise Bourgeois, John Burke, Christo, Michael Craig-Martin, Marcel Duchamp, Rebecca Horn, Brian King, Alice Maher, Frank Morris, Vik Muniz, Liam O’Callaghan, Brian O’Doherty, Vivienne Roche, Beverly Semmes, Kiki Smith, Richard Wentworth all feature in this major exhibition drawn from the Collection of the Irish Museum of Modern Art.
+The work of Stephan Balkenhol, Lynda Benglis, Louise Bourgeois, John Burke, Christo, Michael Craig-Martin, Marcel Duchamp, Rebecca Horn, Brian King, Alice Maher, Frank Morris, Vik Muniz, Liam O’Callaghan, Brian O’Doherty, Vivienne Roche, Beverly Semmes, Kiki Smith and Richard Wentworth all feature in Parallel Visions: Sculpture and Installation from the IMMA Collection.

 |McCloskey’s Bakery and Highlanes Gallery shortlisted for Allianz Business to Arts Award|

 |McCloskey's Traditional and Artisan Bakery’s sponsorship of the major solo exhibition by artist Abigail O'Brien organised by Highlanes Gallery has been shortlisted for an Allianz Business to Arts Award. |